- Financial AidFinancial Aid

 What if I can't earn money over the summer because I'm doing unpaid community service work or an unpaid internship?

-Once during four years, Amherst will replace your expected summer earnings with a scholarship if you spend the summer doing unpaid community service work or an unpaid internship with no compensation or fellowship, stipend, or other support.
+Once during four years, if a student is receiving scholarship assistance from the college, Amherst will replace your expected summer earnings with a scholarship if you spend the summer doing unpaid community service work or an unpaid internship with no compensation or fellowship, stipend, or other support.

 Is there assistance for parents?